JohanRiquelme/johanna/README.md

 Hi!
 I’m **Johanna**, an IT Technician and Business Administrator based in Dublin.
 I am studying English (B2 level), expanding my technical skills, and preparing for a career in **IT Support, Systems Administration, and Data Analysis**.
+●	Currently completing a **Postgraduate Diploma in Data Analytics (NFQ Level 9) at CCT College Dublin**, strengthening skills in cybersecurity, Python, and data analysis.
 I enjoy fixing problems, helping users, learning new technologies, and contributing to organisations that care for people — such as **Share Home and Nazareth Care Ireland**, a place I visit frequently and admire.

 ---